 “I am a pastor by call and at heart and have been an academic lately only by God’s great sense of humor.
 I feel a strong calling to full-time pastoral service now, practicing what I have been teaching for these past 12 years, and am extremely grateful to find a congregation in OPC that so closely matches my own sense of mission and faith.”

-Skip and his wife, Jaimie, have two adult children, Tyler and Hannah.
+Skip and his wife, Jaimie, have two adult children, Tyler and Jason.
 Jaimie works as the circulation supervisor at the University of Dubuque Library.
 They also have an 8 year old granddaughter, Jenny, who effectively runs the household, and a lively golden retriever named Brinkley.